 Luxury Bed and Breakfast in Shropshire

-This classic Georgian rectory is a rural retreat set in seven acres of glorious gardens.
+The Old Rectory is a classic Georgian B&B, a rural retreat set in seven acres of glorious gardens.
 From your welcoming cup of tea and cakes relaxation sets in immediately.
 In a contented environment of dogs, horses, chickens and ducks stress just melts away.

 Downstairs there’s a large drawing room where you can relax in front of the fire with a paper or a book, while breakfast is taken in a dining room with a fantastic view framed by the Old Rectory’s magnificent cedar tree.

 Well-behaved dogs are welcome – though zoned out of the house along with the resident dogs – and there’s stabling for your horse.
 For riders and walkers there’s a boot room where you can store muddy clothes and if the weather is cold there’s even a sauna in the basement.
 Dinners available by arrangement, supper trays are available for a more informal meal and there are of course pubs in the area.
 However the Old Rectory is licensed with a small but select wine list and an honesty bar so there’s every temptation to stay in and enjoy what you’ve got.

 Bring your horse.
 We have four loose boxes with straw or shavings, a lockable tack room and parking for horse trailers and lorries.
 We have facilities for individual turnout and as a member of Marches Horse Trails we have linked up with other horsey lodges so you can ride from one to another.
 Alternatively there are thousands of acres of riding country with bridlepaths leading from the property directly onto the 100-mile Jack Mytton Way so you can do major journeys or cloverleaf trails with scarcely a road in your way.

 - Children by Arrangement

 - Tel: +44 (0)1746 787 209